Audit risk increases uncertainty—and price. At least, it should.

 Risk = Additional Time = Higher Price

 Too often, CPA firms fish for audits without giving appropriate consideration to risk.
 Then, the flat fee creates pressure to ignore risks, because, after all, the audit firm wants to make a profit.
 It is critical that auditors incorporate a pricing premium for identified client risk.
 So consider the audit risk model even in the beginning of an audit.

-But what about unknown risks (those that exist before starting the engagement)?
+But what about unknown risk (that which exists before starting the engagement)?

-Does your firm use any type of risk score in your new client acceptance or in your annual continuance decision?
+Does your firm use any type of risk score in client acceptance or in your annual continuance decision?
 If no, consider scoring your clients in terms of price and risk.
 And while you’re at it, think about rating your entire book of business.
 Here’s how.